 How to become a Management Consultant

-Most management consultants have at least a bachelor’s degree.
-However, some employers prefer to hire candidates who have a master’s degree in business administration (MBA).
 Few colleges and universities offer formal programs in management consulting.
 However, many fields of study provide a suitable education because of the range of areas that management consultants address.
-Common fields of study include business, management, accounting, marketing, economics, statistics, computer and information science, and engineering.
+Common fields of study include business, accounting, marketing, economics, statistics, information technology, and engineering.

 Many enter the occupation with years of work experience.
-Organizations that specialize in certain fields try to hire candidates who have experience in those areas.
-Typical work backgrounds include management, human resources, and information technology.
+Organizations that specialize in certain fields try to hire candidates who have experience in those areas, such as human resources management, for example.

-As consultants gain experience, they often take on more responsibility.
-At the senior level, consultants may supervise teams working on more complex projects and become more involved in seeking out new business.
-Those with exceptional skills may eventually become partners in their consulting organization and focus on attracting new clients and bringing in revenue.
-Senior consultants who leave their consulting company often move to senior management positions at non-consulting organizations.
+As management consultants gain experience, they often take on more responsibility.
+At the senior level, they may supervise teams working on more complex projects and become more involved in seeking out new business.
+Those with exceptional skills may eventually become partners in a management consulting business and focus on attracting new clients and bringing in revenue.